jackocnr/intl-tel-input/README.md

 ## Utilities Script
+A custom build of Google's [libphonenumber](http://libphonenumber.googlecode.com) which enables the following features:

+* As-you-type formatting with `autoFormat` option, which prevents you from entering invalid characters, or too many characters
+* Validation with `isValidNumber`, `getNumberType` and `getValidationError` methods
+* Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `numberType` option
+* Extract the standardised (E.164) international number with `getCleanNumber` even when using the `nationalMode` option

-International number formatting/validation is hard (it varies by country/district).
-The only comprehensive solution I have found is Google's [libphonenumber](http://libphonenumber.googlecode.com), which I have precompiled into a single JavaScript file and included in the lib directory.
-Unfortunately even after minification it is still ~200KB, so I have included it as an optional extra.
-If you specify the utilsScript option then it will fetch the script only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function, autoFormat mode and will automatically update your input's placeholder to an example number for the selected country.
+International number formatting/validation is hard (it varies by country/district, and we currently support ~230 countries).
+The only comprehensive solution I have found is [libphonenumber](http://libphonenumber.googlecode.com), which I have precompiled into a single JavaScript file and included in the lib directory.
+Unfortunately even after minification it is still ~215KB, but if you specify the `utilsScript` option then it will only fetch the script when the page has finished loading (to prevent blocking).

 ## Troubleshooting